skip to Main Content

 • Has violated a section of this chapter or any regulation of the Board.

-Any nurse who is under investigation for actions outlined above can voluntarily surrender their license to the Board.
+You may be wondering what can cause a nurse to lose their license.
+Any one of the actions above can be a reason to lose a nursing license.
+Any nurse who is under investigation for actions outlined above can voluntarily surrender their license to the South Carolina Nursing Board.
 However, it is important to note that any nurse who voluntarily surrenders their license cannot practice nursing or present themselves as a registered nurse or licensed nurse until the Board takes a decision.
-This voluntary surrender may also be considered an admission of guilt and may be accompanied with certain conditions imposed by the Board on the acceptance of such surrender.
+This voluntary surrender may also be considered an admission of guilt and may be accompanied by certain conditions imposed by the Board on the acceptance of such surrender.
+These cases can get complicated which is why we always recommend speaking to a South Carolina nursing license defense attorney near you.

 What is South Carolina Nursing License Law?